dmalawey/ScuttleTechGuide/beagley-ai.md

     * Devices without built-in Ethernet ports or SD card slots may use [USB dongles](https://www.amazon.com/Anker-Ethernet-PowerExpand-Aluminum-Portable/dp/B08CK9X9Z8)

 ### 1. Cooling
-#### Raspberry Pi Active Cooler
-If you are using the Raspberry Pi Active Cooler, follow BeagleBone's guide for [attaching it](https://docs.beagle.cc/boards/beagley/ai/02-quick-start.html#attach-cooling-fan).

 #### Generic heat sink and fan
 If you have a generic fan that is rated for 5V or more, connect the power wire to pins 2 or 4 on the BeagleY and the ground wire to pin 6.
 Refer to the [pinout diagram](https://pinout.beagleboard.io/).